-This program follows a general format and gets progressively harder each week, until Week 8, when the training tapers down.
+This program gets progressively harder each week, until Week 8, when the training tapers into selection.
 Don’t skip ahead!
 The plan is designed to build upon itself.
 If you have to miss a training day, start-up back where you left off.

 Ruck, Run and Swim Intensive

 This plan is “sport-specific” to the specific fitness demands you’ll face at the RASP selection – specifically running, swimming and treading water, bodyweight calisthenics, load carry, and rucking.
 This program has multiple two-a-days, to get the most of the program you will need to make training a priority in your day.

 The plan includes 4 specific assessments and follow-on progressions.
 You’ll take these assessments multiple times over the 9 weeks:

 - Ranger RPFT – Arms Extended Push Ups, Plank, Chin Ups, 5 Mile Run